Morgan-Potter/Morgan-Potter.github.io/docs/_posts/2023-04-26-Harris Corner Detection.md

 </code></pre>

 These corners can then be compared across the two images with a threshold for how close the response function must be to determine if the same corner is in both images.

+#### Refleciton

+##### Why was this blog post so long?

+I made this blog post over the word limit because it was such a huge topic that I had to explore and I wanted to create a write up that I could use to remeber harris corner detection in the future.
+The last time I did a project on a complex algorithm, it was perlin noise and I did not have a good explanation of it in the assignment even though I understood the algorithm to an advanced level.
+I focused on the implementation and not the report, which was my downfall in terms of marks.
+Writing this post gives me a strong foundation for the explanation I will have to make in my report, and in my presentation so I will continue to write similar reflections in future, regardless of how long they are.

+#####